sunfounder/kepler-kit/docs/source/video_course/lesson3.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 3:  Understanding and Using Binary Numbers
+Lesson 3:  Understanding and Using Binary Numbers
 =================================================================

 This tutorial covers the basics of binary numbers and how they are used in computing, focusing on creating a binary counter with LEDs using the Raspberry Pi Pico W.